 William T. Hornaday

 awards are presented for distinguished service in natural resource conservation for units, Scouts, Venturers, and Scouters.
-Boy Scouts may earn the Hornaday Badge or the Hornaday Bronze or Silver Medal.
-Think of the Hornaday award
+Boy Scouts may earn the William T. Hornaday Awards Badge, the William T. Hornaday Awards Bronze Medal or the William T. Hornaday Awards Silver Medal.

 About the Conservation Committee